tlove123/portaudiosharp/readme.txt

 Compiling
 ---------
-Solution and project files for MonoDevelop 0.10 and SharpDevelop 2.2 / Visual Studio 20057 are provided.
+Solution and project files for MonoDevelop 0.10 and SharpDevelop 4.0 / Visual Studio 2008 are provided.
-The solution contains two projects: The PortAudioSharp library project and a simple test project called PortAudioSharpTest.
+The solution contains three projects: The PortAudioSharp library project, a simple test project called PortAudioSharpTest and a WindowsFormsTest project used to test Windows Forms integration (this feature is not yet complete).

 Installing / Using